The market value of a property may change.

 The Records & Revenue Department computes your property taxes by multiplying the value of your property by the total tax rate of the district in which your property is located.

 The value and classification of your property is determined by the Assessing Services Department.

 Two refund programs are available to homestead property owners.
 Both are through the State of Minnesota:

 Regular Refund: Sometimes called the "circuit breaker," is based on your household income and the amount of property tax you pay.

 Special Refund: To qualify, your net property tax must increase by at least 12 percent and $100.
 The special refund is not based on income.
 For more information or to determine if you are eligible for either of these refunds, read and fill out Form M1PR.

-Forms and instructions for the Property Tax Refund are available through the State of Minnesota.
+Forms and instructions for the Property Tax Refund are available through the Minnesota Department of Revenue.

-Forms and instructions for the Property Tax Deferral for Senior Citizens are available located below or further information can be found through the State of Minnesota.
+Forms and instructions for the Property Tax Deferral for Senior Citizens are available located below.

 Senior Citizens' Property Tax Deferral Fact Sheet (38KB)